visualia/visualia_original/README.md

 By default, external dependencies are fetched from https://unpkg.com on each page load.
 This frees us to have a complicated build step but makes certain use cases harder, such as using the framework offline.

 For this reason, we ship also provide a command to create a bundled version of the framework that includes both external dependencies and framework code itself.
-It is located at `./visualia.bundle.js`.
+It is located at `./visualia.min.js`.

 To generate the bundle, use the following command:

 ```
-deno bundle.js dist/visualia.js > dist/visualia.bundle.js
+deno bundle dist/visualia.js > tmp && npx terser tmp > dist/visualia.min.js && rm tmp
 ```

 ### Testing